Detective Mystery Trail

 Trevithick Day, a celebration of the town's most famous "son" and its resultant parade of steam-powered traction engines, is held annually in Camborne towards the end of April.
 During the event, some clues along the Trail route may be tricky to access, so we strongly recommend planning your day before you travel.
 For the latest details of the next forthcoming event, please click here to visit their website.

 There are no public toilets available at the start point of the Trail, but there are some around Clues 12 to 14.
 Camborne operates a Restroom Scheme, whereby local businesses offer the use of their facilities.
 Click here for further details of the scheme.
 The route passes several pubs, restaurants and a few cafes in the town centre sections towards the beginning and end of the Trail.
 There is a great open space playpark and picnic spot opportunity around Clues 12 to 14.

-If the Trail has whetted your appetite for local mining history, why not visit the nearby King Edward Mine Museum, which is a short drive out of the town centre to learn more about Camborne's rich heritage?
+Looking for more things to do near Camborne?
+If the Trail has whetted your appetite for local mining history, visit the nearby King Edward Mine Museum, which is a short drive out of the town centre, to learn more about Camborne's rich heritage.
 You could even walk or bring your bicycles along and enjoy the beautiful scenery along the Great Flat Lode Trail.